Having joined NTS in 2008 as Deputy Head, I believe the school continues to improve and views complacency as an ever present nemesis.

 (a) To develop and evolve the school curriculum for all pupils so that it is broad, balanced and relevant to the modern world.
 This means keeping up with the rapidly changing educational environment, not least with regards to new qualifications and grading systems, but also to ensure that all pupils are able to play full and active parts in the globalised economy and society in which we live.
 Part of this involves ensuring that pupils are able to make the best choices for their options in preparation for Key Stages 4 and 5.

 (b) To direct our use of achievement data so that all pupils are able to achieve their potential as they move through the school.
 Pupils are expected to make at least good progress, and in-line with our assessment strategy, that means they are expected to meet their targets at the end of every year.
 We regularly monitor achievement so that timely interventions can be implemented to both challenge and support our pupils to be the best they can be, regardless of ability.

 (Curriculum and Data)

-Have a look at our past and present newsletters to get a flavour of the vibrance of Nelson Thomlinson.
+Have a look at our Facebook page to get a flavour of the vibrancy of Nelson Thomlinson.